orangese/combind_multistruct_benchmarking/readme.md

 you could even just begin with a Glide docking grid which you prepared yourself by placing it in `docking/grids`.

-Ligands should be specified in a file `structures/pdb.csv`.
-There must be a header line containing at least the entries "PDB ID" and "Ligand SMILES", specifying the ligand name and the ligand chemical structure.
+Ligands should be specified in a csv file with a header line containing at least the entries "ID" and "SMILES", specifying the ligand name and the ligand chemical structure.

-Additionally, "helper" ligands can be specified in files named `chembl/CHEMBL*.csv` these files must contain entries for each ligand's 'ligand_chembl_id', 'canonical_smiles', and 'standard_value'.
-Note that these ligands are not docked by default.

 ### Data preparation and docking

 ```
-./main.py prepare prep-structs
+$COMBINDHOME/main.py prepare prep-structs
-./main.py prepare prep-ligands
+$COMBINDHOME/main.py prepare prep-ligands
-./main.py prepare dock
+$COMBINDHOME/main.py prepare dock
 ```

+Note that you will need to run this first command twice.
+The first time, it will run Schrodinger's prepwizard on all of the structures.
+The second time, it will align the structures and generate docking grids.

 ### Featurization: interaction fingerprints, maximum common substructures

 ```
+$COMBINDHOME/main.py prepare ifp
-./main.py prepare dock
+$COMBINDHOME/main.py prepare mcss
 ```

+Note that you will need to run the mcss command twice because it is split into two phases.

 ### ComBind Scoring

 ```
 $COMBINDHOME/main.py score $COMBINDHOME/statistics/default STRUCT PROTEIN QUERIES
 ```

-### Visualization of the results
+### Visualizing the results

+TODO

-### Model Training (Optional)
+### Fitting the statistical model (Optional)

+TODO

 ## Installation